-New Jersey Conscientious Employee Protection Act (CEPA)
+What is The Conscientious Employee Protection Act (CEPA)?

-Whistleblower Rights and Protections Under the Law
+Whistleblower Rights And Protections Under CEPA

 When retaliatory actions occur as a result of a whistleblower’s actions, a qualified CEPA lawyer can ensure that the employee’s rights and their job are protected.
-Employees considering reporting illegal and fraudulent activity of their employer in New Jersey can seek our help to ensure that their identity and legal rights are protected in the process.
+Employees considering reporting illegal and fraudulent activity of their employer in New Jersey can seek our help to ensure that their career and legal rights are protected in the process.

-Protections and Compensation Available Under CEPA Laws
+Protections And Compensation Available Under CEPA Laws

 Public and private sector employees are all covered by CEPA protections.
 Any employee or independent contractor that reports illegal, unethical, or fraudulent actions and then suffers retaliation has the right to sue the company for damages.
 Types of retaliatory actions include termination, demotion, pay cut, a poor performance review, harassment, and transfer of location or job duties.

-The employee who suffers this type of retaliation can be entitled to compensation.This can include money for economic losses suffered from demotions or termination, recovery of past and future wages, emotional distress, attorney and legal fees, and punitive damages.
+The employee who suffers this type of retaliation may be entitled to compensation.This can include money for economic losses suffered from demotions or termination, recovery of past and future wages, emotional distress, attorney and legal fees, and punitive damages.